Freemans Bay: European settlement

-Urban renewal

 As a working class area, Freemans Bay was greatly affected by the Great Depression.
 By 1930, the percentage of unskilled workers amongst the male population of Freemans Bay had risen to 39%, whereas in affluent Remuera it was only 2%.
 Conversely, only 11% of all males of Freemans Bay worked in "white-collar" or "business and professional" roles, whereas in Remuera the same percentage had grown to 86% by that time, a sign of the increasing homogenisation of Auckland suburbs.

 Freemans Bay was seen as a centre of crime, prostitution, sedition and Union Activity.
 There were also concerns about it being a source of infectious diseases, including plague and tuberculosis.
 In the 1930s, the Auckland City Council set up a committee called "The Decadent Areas Committee" (later renamed as the "Housing Committee") largely to deal with the area.
 In the 1930s and 1940s, many Māori who moved into the city looking for work came to live in the cheap housing of the area.
 This pattern was repeated in the 1950s and 1960s when Pacific Islanders arrived in New Zealand seeking employment as well.

 During the Second World War, Victoria Park was commandeered and covered with a military camp for the American Armed Forces.
 The adjacent areas St Mary's Bay and Freemans Bay became notorious as the location of many brothels along with illicit drinking and gambling establishments.
 Many of the women in the area were keen to have fun with the American troops who were known to be generous with money, cigarettes and nylon stockings.
 The distinction made by the authorities and most respectable people between a female being a 'loose woman' and being a prostitute was pretty vague.
 St Mary's Bay was known for being more expensive and tended to cater for the officers, while Freeman's Bay was for the lower end of the market.
 This reputation clung to the area after the war.